mjclemente/mjclemente.github.io/_posts/2020-06-04-arrow-functions-in-adobe-coldfusion-and-lucee.md

 ## Engine Differences (Lucee 5 vs. Adobe ColdFusion 2018)

 As I mentioned at the top, Lucee introduced support for arrow functions in Lucee 5, which was released in November of 2016.
 It wasn't until September 2019, with update 5 to ColdFusion 2018, that Adobe also supported the syntax.
-However, as you'll see, ACF supports a wider variety of succinct arrow function syntaxes.

 ### Fat Arrow Syntax Supported by Both Engines